BunnyNabbit/rayleigh-labels/README.md

 ## Setup
 Node.js should be installed prior to following these setup instructions.
 1. In the project directory, install dependencies with `npm i`.
-2. Copy `/agentKeys-example.json` to `/agentKeys.json` and copy `/static/labels-example.json` to `/static.json`.
+2. Copy `/agentKeys-example.json` to `/agentKeys.json` and copy `/web/labels-example.json` to `/web/labels.json`.
 You will then edit the new files with relevant information.
+3. Run `npm run build` to build the web interface.
+Or use `npm run watch` to build on changed files.
-3. Run with `npm run start`.
+4. Run with `npm run start`.
 By default, the moderation interface can be accessed at localhost:3213.

 ## Usage
 The interface will emit events back to the labeling service when a post is acknowledged/labeled.
 Set a post's labels from the buttons on the top left area of the interface